adwyze/faqs/docs/fbcampaigns.md

 Review your campaign and if everything looks good, click on **Publish Ads**.
 You can also go back to previous steps and your campaign, targeting and ads by clicking on the header links (steps).

 You can also either save all these settings as a global template or go ahead and push the campaign.

+###FAQs

+**How many creatives I can use in MPA**
+You can add upto 10 creatives while creating multi product ads

+**What's the limit on adsets in a campaign**
+You can create maximum 50 adsets in each campaign